anantait10-star/100hires-task-2/research/linkedin-posts/jason-bay/offer-led-outbound-framework.md

 Dig through the checkout process and analyze:

-Missed upsell opportunities
+* Missed upsell opportunities
-Broken processes
+* Broken processes
-Lack of cart abandon follow-up
+* Lack of cart abandon follow-up

 etc.

 Here’s how you can use offers to increase the effectiveness of your cold outreach:

+---

-Offer #1 — Pitch The Blind Date
+## Offer #1 — Pitch The Blind Date

 Position who the buyer will be meeting with.

 I'd hype up the AE, sales engineer, or myself depending on my industry experience.

-Example:
+**Example:**

 A client of ours sells an automated welding solution.

-Email CTA:
+**Email CTA:**

-Our welding solutions engineer, Paul, is working with Hitch manufacturers like CURT to help overcome the welder shortage and produce consistent, high-quality welds.
+> Our welding solutions engineer, Paul, is working with Hitch manufacturers like CURT to help overcome the welder shortage and produce consistent, high-quality welds.
+>

-Interested in a quick intro?
+> Interested in a quick intro?

+---

-Offer #2 — 1 Offers
+## Offer #2 — 1:Many Offers

 High-quality, reusable insights that feel tailored.

 Examples:

-Competitive benchmarks
+* Competitive benchmarks
-Industry research
+* Industry research
-Best practice guides
+* Best practice guides

-Example:
+**Example:**

 We have a client that sells a clinical ops solution.

 They surveyed dozens of clients in key areas around clinical trials.

-Email CTA:
+**Email CTA:**

-We ran a benchmarking analysis with a few of your peers like Ultromics and MEDRhythms to find average study start times, drop-out rates, and insights on how they shorten build times.
+> We ran a benchmarking analysis with a few of your peers like Ultromics and MEDRhythms to find average study start times, drop-out rates, and insights on how they shorten build times.
+>

-Interested in seeing how you stack up?
+> Interested in seeing how you stack up?

+---

-Offer #3 — 1:1 Offers
+## Offer #3 — 1:1 Offers

 These are custom-tailored experiences or resources created specifically for the prospect.